bitcoin-dot-org/Bitcoin.org/_includes/helpers/summaries.md

 {% assign summary_validateAddress="returns information about the given Bitcoin address." %}
 {% assign summary_verifyChain="verifies each entry in the local block chain database." %}
 {% assign summary_verifyMessage="verifies a signed message." %}
-{% assign summary_verifyTxOutProof="Verifies that a proof points to a transaction in a block, returning the transaction it commits to and throwing an RPC error if the block is not in our best chain." %}
+{% assign summary_verifyTxOutProof="verifies that a proof points to one or more transactions in a block, returning the transactions the proof commits to and throwing an RPC error if the block is not in our best block chain." %}
 {% assign summary_walletLock="removes the wallet encryption key from memory, locking the wallet.
 After calling this method, you will need to call `walletpassphrase` again before being able to call any methods which require the wallet to be unlocked." %}
 {% assign summary_walletPassphrase="stores the wallet decryption key in memory for the indicated number of seconds.
 Issuing the `walletpassphrase` command while the wallet is already unlocked will set a new unlock time that overrides the old one." %}
 {% assign summary_walletPassphraseChange="changes the wallet passphrase from 'old passphrase' to 'new passphrase'." %}